 Kaplan Publishing has also developed a range of Business Books designed to help students with the more difficult and demanding subject areas, along with helping them to understand a range of business-related topics.
 There are currently eleven titles in the “A Student’s Guide to.....” series, dealing with diverse subject such as IFRS and corporate finance and financial management.
 The authors of these books are specialists in their chosen topics and, as you would expect, come from a variety of different business and academic backgrounds.

-Our Understanding....... series provides an introduction to core professional subjects and currently covers Business Maths, Economics, People Management, and Professional Ethics, along with a Dictionary of Business Terms and a full set bookkeeping student books which are approved by the ICB for levels I-III of their qualification.
+Our Understanding....... series provides an introduction to core professional subjects and currently covers Business Maths, Economics, People Management, and Professional Ethics, along with a Dictionary of Business Terms.